 Amount of Protein: 18.5 grams per cup (steamed)

-Edamame is delicious and is one of the high protein vegetables.
-It tastes yum not just at your favourite Asian restaurant but also your home; steamed and sprinkled with some sea salt.
+Edamame is delicious and is one of the high-protein vegetables.
+It tastes yummy not just at your favourite Asian restaurant but also at your home; steamed and sprinkled with some sea salt.
 Every time you crave a deep-dish pizza, try eating a cup of cooked edamame as it is one of the best protein food veg.

 Chickpeas or Garbanzo Beans

 Amount of Protein: 15 grams per cup (boiled and dried)